erickveil/erickveil.github.com/_posts/2016-03-30-How-To-Use-GPG.md

 ncat -lk 50000 | gpg
 ```

-The `ncat` program is used on Red Hat (Fedora, etc.) systems, while on a Debian (Ubuntu, etc.) system, you will use `nc`.
-Same thing different names for some reason.
+The `ncat` program is used on Red Hat (Fedora, etc.) systems, while on a Debian
+(Ubuntu, etc.) system, you will use `nc`.
+Same thing, different names for some reason.
 I think even the options are the same.

 This will listen for messages on port 50000, then decrypt anything that comes through, printing it to stdout.